CYLALighthouse/PM-Toolkit/docs/sam.md

 # Student Reports

-Student reports are used to look at a single student at a time.
+Student reports are used to look at a **single student** at a time.

+To run a report, select the report you are interested in, and click the **RUN REPORT** button on the bottom right.

+> [!NOTE] When running Student Reports, make sure you have a student selected on the left-hand panel.

 ![SAM Student Reports](/_images/SAMStudent.png)